angular/angular/aio/content/guide/component-styles.md

 <code-example path="component-styles/src/app/quest-summary.component.ts" region="encapsulation.native" title="src/app/quest-summary.component.ts" linenums="false">
 </code-example>

-`Native` view encapsulation only works on browsers that have native support for shadow DOM (see [Shadow DOM v0](http://caniuse.com/#feat=shadowdom) on the [Can I use](http://caniuse.com) site).
+`ShadowDom` view encapsulation only works on browsers that have native support for shadow DOM (see [Shadow DOM v1](https://caniuse.com/#feat=shadowdomv1) on the [Can I use](http://caniuse.com) site).
 The support is still limited, which is why `Emulated` view encapsulation is the default mode and recommended in most cases.